-• International Institute for Environment and Development (IIED), Innovations for Inclusivity in India's Informal E-waste Markets (2014) http://pubs.iied.org/pdfs/17266IIED.pdf www.giz.de/en/worldwide/63039.html
+• International Institute for Environment and Development (IIED), Innovations for Inclusivity in India's Informal E-waste Markets (2014) http://pubs.iied.org/pdfs/17266IIED.pdf

-- Can you show the auditor how you have assessed the risks associated with your direct informal suppliers of recycled gold, silver and/or PGM? - Can you show the auditor the approaches you have taken to reduce or avoid these risks and to support development - Can you show the auditor how you have developed, implemented and assessed the effectiveness of your remediation plans (where applicable)?
+- Can you show the auditor how you have assessed the risks associated with your direct informal suppliers of recycled gold, silver and/or PGM? - Can you show the auditor the approaches you have taken to reduce or avoid these risks and to support development opportunities? - Can you show the auditor how you have developed, implemented and assessed the effectiveness of your remediation plans (where applicable)?